marceloverdijk/lesscss-java/README.md

 Compatibility
 -------------

 The LESS CSS Compiler for Java contains all LESS compatibility tests.
 All tests pass, except the @import test case which fails partially as the compiler does not support the media query import feature (yet).
-See also issue #1.

 The project also contains integration tests for compiling the Twitter Bootstrap (http://twitter.github.com/bootstrap/) library.
 If you are using another 3th party LESS library you want to be added to the integration tests, just create a issue and provide a link to the library.